wallacepf/lambda-component-expansion-stack/README.md

 ## Usage

-1. Fork this repository such that you can edit this stack configuration for your own purposes.
+_Prerequisites: You must have a Terraform Cloud account with access to the private preview of Terraform Stacks, a GitHub account, and an AWS account with Terraform Cloud configured as an OIDC identity provider.
+Details of all of this are found in the provided Stacks User Guide._

-2. Provision the stack (usage docs for that elsewhere).
-Remember you'll need to...
+1. **Configure AWS authentication** by creating new IAM roles in the AWS web console (or with Terraform itself!) with proper permissions (S3, Lambda, and API Gateway) and a trust policies to allow the role to be assumed by Terraform Cloud (the OIDC identity provider).
+More details on this step can be found in the Stacks User Guide.
-   * Configure OIDC in AWS with Terraform Cloud.
+2. **Fork this repository** to your own GitHub account, such that you can edit this stack configuration for your purposes.
-   * Set the identity token audience and IAM role ARN you used in the previous step in `deployments.tfdeploy.hcl`.
+3. **Edit your forked stack configuration** and change `deployments.tfdeploy.hcl` to use the ARNs of the IAM roles you created, as well as an audience value(s) for OpenID Connect.
-4. Profit!
-Go to the URL defined in the outputs of the `api-gateway` component.
-Change your name by using the query string paramter `name` (e.g.
+4. **Create a new stack** in Terraform Cloud and connect it to your forked configuration repository.
-   `xxx.execute-api.us-east-1.amazonaws.com/serverless_lambda_stage/hello?name=Alisdair`)
+5. **Provision away!** Once applied, look at the `invoke_url` attribute for the `aws_apigatewayv2_stage.lambda` resource in the API Gateway component for a given deployment; add `/hello?name=<Name>` to get a warm greeting! (e.g. `https://wbshl7x6wb.execute-api.us-east-1.amazonaws.com/serverless_lambda_stage/hello?name=Chris`)